jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Douglass' Lessons

 Frederick Douglass is a true Jedi Master.
-His great bravery, persistence, and intelligence showcase humanity's great potential.
-The big lesson we need to learn here Skywalker, is the difference between good and bad rules using majic.
+His great bravery, persistence, and intelligence showcase humanity's endless potential.
+The big lesson we need to learn here Skywalker, is using majic to tell the difference between good and bad rules.

-Sophia connected Douglass with books.
+Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we naturally love teaching tools.
-Whatever our joys are, from reading, boxing, or fishing, we love spreading them.
-We love it, because we're performing majic is even cooler than magic.
+Whatever our joys are, from boxing, fishing, or reading, we love spreading them.
+We love it, because spreading majic is even cooler than performing magic.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's really cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
-And that keeps our smile alive.
+And that keeps our smile going for a long time.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishoners couldn't read a science book, peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
-The rule book doesn't proclaim itself to be a Death Star.
+Society's rule book doesn't proclaim itself to be a Death Star.
 The lesson Skywalker is it'll never be easy to know the difference between good and bad rules.
-We make them so quickl, and the pile up so fast to every be sure.
-But to check our rule book from becoming Darth Blockbuster's Death Star, we can use majic.
-Majic is our best judge of the rules because majic naturally makes us smile.
-From teaching a kid to walk, to teaching a grandmother to use Skype and watch her grandkids first steps, teaching and learning new tools opens our hearts because it solves problems, and improves our way of life.
+We make them so quickly, and they pile up so fast, to filter out the bad ones.

+Majic is our best judge of the rules.
+It naturally makes us smile.
+From teaching a kid to walk, to teaching a grandmother to use Skype to watch her grandkids first steps, teaching and learning new tools opens our hearts because it solves problems, and improves our way of life.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 And safety is fleeting Skywalker.
-No ruling philosophy lasts forever, thus all rules are set to expire.
+No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
-It always was, and always will be in our souls to test our rules.
+It always was and always will be in our souls to test our rules.

-Ignore it at your peril.
-Look at poor Sophia.
+Like Sophia ignore majic at your peril.
 She gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she broke the rules.
+Rules of a society that was on its last legs anyway.
 That should help you decide which rules are worth following.
-Especially because only with lots of majic, can we ever build our Life Star.

 ## A World With No Majic

-Skywalker, the empire is evil.
-They don't mean to be mean, but they are.
-They enforce their Death Star rule book to keep their tools in power.
-From contracts nobody can understand, to regulations nobody reads, to polite behavior advertisers approve of.
-Our society's biggest problems like personal isolation, politicla hatred, and climate change, are wounds of the Death Star's many laser blasts.

-We need Techvolution to fight back.
-Remember Techvolution is inspired by Nature, where biodiversity empowers life's adaption to environmental changes.
-In Nature no one says evolution to frontline problems is against the rules.
-The only natural rule is natural selection.

-Because we evolve with tools, we need the same freedom to choose our adaptations.
-We already have protagonists creating new tools to solve frontline problems.
+Skywalker, the extras are struggling.
+Because we solve problems with tools, we need Techvolution, the freedom to choose our tools, to fight back.
+We already have Jedi in the open-source community creating new tools to solve frontline problems.
 We already have extras feeling the pain of frontline problems.
 What we don't have is the freedom of extras to majically form bonds with new tools.

-Because our natural Techvolution is interrupted by Darth Blockbuster.
-He takes hold of society's ruling philosophy, and uses it to make rules that intimidate extras.
-This sucks for extras and protagonists.
-But it's absolutely horrible for society.
-Especially ours today.

-The Death Star has been busy since the 1970's.
-That's when protagonists created digital tools en masse, and Darth Blockbuster showed up to stop extras using them to change society.
-Look at the affects on our personal isolation, politics, and climate.
+Darth Blockbuster has turned society's rule book into his Death Star.
+Ever since the first digital protagonists like Grace Hopper, Jay Last, Vint Cerf, and Al Alcorn created digital tools en masse in the 1970's, he's written contracts nobody can understand, regulations nobody can read, and enforces politically correct behavior nobody likes.
+Our society's biggest problems like personal isolation, political hatred, and climate change, are wounds of the Death Star's many laser blasts.

+Let's look at the world going south in the 1970ss, because society increasingly ignored majic and instead followed the increasingly immense rule back of Darth Blockbuster.

 Moore's Law - transistor count
 <iframe src="https://ourworldindata.org/grapher/transistors-per-microprocessor?time=1971..2017" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-Social capital - USA

-<iframe src="https://ourworldindata.org/grapher/trust-attitudes-in-the-us?time=1972..2014" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+Moore's Law - Transistor's power electronics.
+Roughly every two years Jedi can double the amount inside a microship.
+This exponential increase showcases how much more powerful digital tools are, requiring Darth Blockbuster to increasingly fight back with his Death Star.

+Red Tape monitor

 Blue red hatred - Congress
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Red and blue increasingly hate each other.
+Note, the red and blue color for progressives and conservaties changes in USA, Canada, Austrialia, United Kingdom, but the trend is the same.

 CO2 - 1801
 <iframe src="https://ourworldindata.org/grapher/co2-concentration-long-term?time=1801..2018" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+Carbon Dioxide emissions since 1800.

 US - trust in DC
 <iframe src="https://ourworldindata.org/grapher/public-trust-in-government?time=1958..2015" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+The people's trust in government keeps declining.

 ## Things Won't Change, Until

 Most of our problems started in the 1970's for a reason.
 That's when protagonists's created digital tools, and Darth Blockbuster showed up to keep our car driving, suburban living, broadcast television watching, 9-5 working, unhealthy food eating, univeristy admission test taking lifestyle going.
 Despite totally new tools, the American way of life hasn't changed.
 It's still the "American Dream" to live in a post World War II baby boomer suburb.

 Thus, red / blue politics fight old fights.
-They fight to "fairly" allocate the control, regulation, and profit, of limited tools.
+They fight to "fairly" allocate the control, regulation, and profit, of primitive tools.
 For example, because university libraries and lecture halls are still considered "formal education", red / blue endlessly debate who should get into university and how the masive expense should be paid.
 Endless battles over affirmative action, student loan rates, and state education subsidies are the result.

 While better tools are ignored.
 Digital tools can educate anyone willing.
 Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Brilliant, The Great Courses, are merely the first new digital education tools.
 They do wonderful jobs, yet are funded for a tiny fraction of formal education, and get no official support.
 We don't teach kids to read or update Wikipedia in schools.
 We don't track their progress in Khan Academy's micro-lessons.
 We defintely don't recognize "degrees" from Udemy, or YouTube, even though most programmers and designers learn far more there then in any college classroom.